Bashby/bashby.github.io/index.md

 ## Contact Me

-You can contact me using the contact information in my resume, above.
+You can contact me using the contact information in my resume.